The Science Center of Iowa engages and inspires visitors by bringing learning to life.

 In the year 2000, SCI recognized a need to expand in order to meet the changing needs of its Iowa community, and planning began for a new downtown facility.
 This creative learning center opened its doors in Downtown Des Moines in May 2005 with an innovative, dynamic and changing environment that adapts its experience platforms, theaters and programming to serve future generations.
 As of 2017, the Science Center of Iowa has served more than five million participants in our informal learning center with engaging educational programs, exhibits and films.

 Donation Requests: SCI supports other nonprofits in Iowa through donations of tickets to qualified organizations for fundraising purposes.
-Please read these guidelines to determine if your organization is eligible.
-Then, fill out a donation request form and submit it to firstname.lastname@example.org.
+Please read the guidelines on the donation request form to determine if your organization is eligible.
+Then, fill out the form and submit it to email@example.com.